ccamara/alternative_trails_map/README.md

 # Alternative Trails

-An open source prototype for a visual interface to support research and Nexus engagements, designed collaborativelly as part of [Creating interfaces](https://creatinginterfaces.eifer.kit.edu/)' WP4.
+An open source prototype for a an online map.

 ## Installation